 Or if you don’t fancy the mask, you could try the DEET which I used and I think it works but I still do have flies on me occasionally.
-I used Ben’s 30% DEET product but I am a little concern of the toxicity.
+I used Ben’s 30% DEET product but I am a little concerned about the toxicity.
 Anything less than 30% would not work in Africa.

 The flies are different and when you try to swap it, it would just fly around and keep coming back.
 Our regular house flies are very tame in comparison to the African flies.
 What about the non-toxic ones, well a lot of people tried them and said you are just wasting your money on it.

 Yes, you would laugh about it and that it’s so 80s.
-However, it has helped me on so many occasions where I would actually recommend it.
-You get to put stuff like your cell phone or camera batteries or camera memory cards or miscellaneous items that you don’t want getting lost.
-The father and son whom we were traveling kept losing their cellphone as I was lodged in between their seats and they couldn’t find it.
+However, it has helped me on so many occasions that I would actually recommend it.
+You get to put stuff like your cell phone or camera batteries or camera memory cards or miscellaneous items that you don’t want to get lost.
+The father and son whom we were traveling with kept losing their cell phone as it was lodged in between their seats and they couldn’t find it.

 Since we are on safari, I had to pack light meaning, one checked-in duffel bag and one carry-on bag for my camera gears.

 It’s an Eddie Bauer soft duffel bag with rollers at the bag.
 I bought them about 10 years ago and I am going to recommend something similar.
-The reason with the duffel bag is that the Safarilink flight has some limitations on what can go in the cargo space and hard suitcase limit the amount of space it can squeeze in.
+The reason for the duffel bag is that the Safarilink flight has some limitations on what can go in the cargo space and a hard suitcase limits the amount of space it can squeeze in.

 What did other brings?
 It’s a mix of hard and soft cases depending on what they brought since a lot of the guests are photographers so most of them brought their hard suitcases.

-As part of the photography tour, I had to shop around for a bag that can hold my camera gear and at the same time, it doesn’t scream expensive cameras in the bag.
-So I found this bag below to hold my camera gears which is a Hynes Eagle 40L Travel Backpack Airline Approved Carry on Backpack.
+As part of the photography tour, I had to shop around for a bag that could hold my camera gear, and at the same time, it didn’t scream expensive cameras in the bag.
+So I found this bag below to hold my camera gear which is a Hynes Eagle 40L Travel Backpack Airline Approved Carry on Backpack.

-Next, I needed a camera case big enough to fit into the Hynes and small enough that I still have some space for other immediate items when I carry on.
-I found a great Neewer Camera Case which can be placed inside the main carry on bag and still have some space left for other items.
-The nice thing about this bag is that it’s light and supposed water-resistant.
+Next, I needed a camera case big enough to fit into the Hynes and small enough that I still had some space for other immediate items when I carried on.
+I found a great Neewer Camera Case which can be placed inside the main carry-on bag and still have some space left for other items.
+The nice thing about this bag is that it’s light and supposedly water-resistant.
 It comes with a backpack strap which was great during the trip as I was able to separate the camera case from the carryon and put it in the 4×4 vehicle.

-However, what I noticed is that the weigh of my bag can get up to about 12kg (26 lbs) and not everyone would like to carry such a heavy bag on their back.
+However, what I noticed is that the weight of my bag can get up to about 12kg (26 lbs), and not everyone would like to carry such a heavy bag on their back.
 So I am going to recommend a different bag so that it’s not so back-breaking.